 Colouring books seem simple.
 Lines on paper.
-Could you fill them with colour?
-What could that have to do with code, AI, or automation?
-Everything, actually.
-When you look closer, the intersection becomes obvious.
+But when you look closer, the intersection with code, AI, and automation becomes obvious.
 Pattern generation.
 Algorithmic design.
 Scalable creativity.
 The gap between art and code is narrower than most people think.

 Here's what we discovered building them.